University of Mumbai – Department of Law

 Conclusion

-At the same time, its affiliated college network ensures access to undergraduate legal education across the Mumbai region.
-Therefore, the university continues to play a significant role in legal education in India.
+At the same time, the University’s extensive network of affiliated law colleges supports undergraduate legal education across the region.
+Consequently, the University of Mumbai continues to play an important role in legal education and legal scholarship in India.

 This information is curated by Lawsection’s editorial team as part of our Study Law Abroad and Global Law College Directory initiatives.